Why not just upgrade?

 Maybe itís just me, but surely the idea of combining two of the most troublesome aspects of IT, wireless networking and printing, into one product is just asking for trouble.
 Networked printing can be very useful, but wireless networked printing?
 Most people believe that a wireless printer connects to a wireless PC - normally it doesnít!
 The wireless printer connects to a wireless router which in turn connects to the PC.
 So the printer will need to be relatively close to the router to ensure a good signal and uninterrupted printing.
 If the printer has an Ethernet port then use that and run a cat5 cable from the router to the printer.
 This network connection will be much more reliable.
 In any case, it is quite easy to network any printer using Printer Sharing even if you have a mix of PCs and Macs.
 So think carefully before setting-up a printer with a wireless connection.

 Finally, one point about Inkjet Printers

 We all know how expensive the ink refills can be on these but do you know that some printers are designed for only a few years of normal use and will stop working when the cleaning reservoir is full.
 Also, the ink cartridges supplied with most printers will only contain about half the ink of a normal refill.
-Avoid really cheap (£50) inkjet printers unless you only print a few pages each week.
-If you do a lot of printing buy a more expensive ĎOfficeí inkjet printer with large capacity ink cartridges.
+Avoid cheap printers without a proper display.
+Blinking LEDs are no substitute for a clear message on a display.
+If you do a lot of printing buy a more expensive ĎOfficeí inkjet printer with large capacity ink cartridges or bottles.
 These are much cheaper to run and some are even more economical than comparable Laser Printers.